-- 1. exhibited clean and orderly storage cabinets and shelves. - 2.
+- 1. Exhibited clean and orderly storage cabinets and shelves. - 2.
 Had the radiographic room stocked with all necessary supplies and accessories. - 3.
 Had the radiographic table and other equipment clean and ready. - 4.
-Exhibited the correct supplies and accessories. - 5.
-Turned the machine "on" and opened the technique book to the proper chart to be utilized.
+Exhibited the correct supplies and accessories.

 Performance Evaluation